haberdashPI/vscode-master-key/notes.md

 EDGE CASE: check that changing keybingings doesn't much with state (e.g. reset mode)

 wishlist:

+- make it possible to navigate by indent

 - careful optimization: clean up code to do fewer dumb repetivie things that slow down performance